Japan Organized Crime Boss: Plot

 Chairman Yato uses Ooba, a former boss with a grudge against the Danno Organization for wiping out his family and leaving him with only one arm in a confrontation the previous year, to carry out an attack on Boss Danno.
-Ooba finds Danno coming out of a meeting with political kingpin Kita Bokudo and shoots him in the shoulder before taking a bullet to the chest.
+Ooba finds Danno coming out of a meeting with political kingpin Bokudo Kita and shoots him in the shoulder before taking a bullet to the chest.
 An American tourist behind him is also struck by gunfire.
 Ooba flees and is rescued by the Hamanaka Family, but Tsubaki soon finds him after seeing his wife enter the family offices.
 Ooba and his wife try to leave in secret, but are intercepted by Danno Organization men.
 Ooba is shot dead, and his wife is gunned down when she goes after his killers.

 When the American tourist dies from her wound, Bokudo tells Boss Danno that, to protect his family, he must reconcile with the Tokyo Alliance and support the Japan-U.S. Security Treaty.
 The Tokyo Alliance agrees to the truce, but only if Danno forces the Hokuryu Kai out of Yokohama.
 Miyahara refuses to leave, so Danno severs all ties with him.
 Miyahara tells his men to leave the city until he can swear loyalty to Tsukamoto.
 Members of the Tokyo Alliance ambush Miyahara and kill him; Tsukamoto is arrested by the police before he can help Miyahara, allowing the Danno Organization to launch a surprise attack that leaves the Hamanaka Family decimated.
 The police berate Tsukamoto for his actions, blaming him for countless deaths, but ultimately release him from custody.
 Kazama's sister begs Tsukamoto not to retaliate and accuses him of putting the gang before her, just like her brother.
 Tsukamoto refuses to listen and decides to take revenge himself.

-Tsubaki, disgusted by his boss' decision to reconcile with the Tokyo Alliance, notices Tsukamoto approaching the site of the ceremony and deliberately lets the boss stab him so he doesn't have to take the blame for not protecting Danno.
+Tsubaki, disgusted by his boss' decision to reconcile with the Tokyo Alliance, notices Tsukamoto approaching the site of the ceremony and deliberately lets Tsukamoto stab him so he does not have to take the blame for not protecting Danno.
 Armed with sharp blades, Tsukamoto kills Boss Danno and Chairman Yato, while letting Bokudo live.
 A yakuza shoots him, and he bleeds to death, having upheld his family's honor.